 Stainless steel 316 forge fitting is similar to 304 grades.
 Only the difference is that 316 stainless steel contains a higher amount of chromium and nickel.
 Also, stainless steel 316 forge fittings include various elements like silicon, manganese, and carbon.
 Additionally, iron shows the majority in the grade of 316.
 Chemical composition is only the significant difference between 304 and 316 stainless steel.
 Stainless steel 316 forge fitting contains a considerable amount of molybdenum, about 2 to 3 % by weight where it is in trace amounts in stainless steel 304.
 The presence of high molybdenum increases the corrosion resistance of 316 forge fitting.

 Applications of Stainless steel 316 forge fittings

 These fittings are considered as one of the most suitable choices for marine applications.
 Other than this, they are useful in chemical processing and storage equipment plants.
-Besides, refineries and medical devices require Stainless steel 316 forge fittings.
+Besides, refineries and medical devices require SS 316 forge fittings.